 Landscape as a Twist of Thought

-The increasing automation of smartphone cameras providing ready-made programmes focus on end result.
+The increasing automation of smartphone cameras providing ready-made programs focus on end result.
 Activated by fingertip touch they give the impression of instantaneous production.
-However, such programmes are designed to overlook the complexities involved in the act of looking and devolve responsibility onto the gadget.
-This short circuiting of decision- making appears to lock us into an instrumental relationship with the apparatus.
-The program designed for landscape photography for example, for determines landscape as a series of pictorial views independent of a viewing subject other than as functionary (Flusser 2000: 28-32; 35).
-The camera computes viewing distances based upon the horizon as a fixed point of reference, establishing ground as stable and immobile and maintaining landscape as an inert, spectacular backdrop to our activities.
+However designed to overlook the complexities involved in the act of looking, these applications increasingly devolve responsibility for decision making onto the gadget.
+This short circuiting works to lock us into an instrumental relationship with the apparatus.
+The program designed for landscape photography for example, determines a landscape as a series of pictorial views independent of a viewing subject other than as functionary (Flusser 2000: 28-32; 35).
+The camera computes viewing distances based upon the horizon as a fixed point of reference, establishing ground as stable and immobile and maintaining landscape as an inert, spectacular backdrop to our presence and activities.
 (Cresswell 2004; Ingold 2011: 145; Trangmar2019: 44 ).

-This essay proposes that the abstract system on which the camera smartphone program is based can be enmeshed and productively in tension with the phenomenological, tactile and temporal experience of making.
-When the activities of seeing and touching as intertwined, durational sensations are actively engaged with the technology, photography can become part of a processual and embodied practice.
-With such an approach landscape becomes an active practice of the production of space and a performance of place, which conditions our human potential.
-Landscape is then a lived relation.
+This essay proposes that the abstract system on which the camera smartphone program is based can be enmeshed with the phenomenological, tactile and temporal experience of making.
+When the activities of seeing and touching are intertwined as a reflective, durational experience actively engaged with the technology, photography can become part of a processual and embodied practice.
+With such an approach landscape becomes an active practice of the production of space and a performance of place, which conditions our human potential but also undermines our self centred- ness.
+Landscape is then a lived relation of flows and disturbances, of one thing caught up in another.

 The site of this project, Dungeness, is a coastal peninsula located in the south- east of England, not far from the Channel port of Dover and some twenty miles from the coast of France.
-In its territorial position and distance from centres of wealth and government, it is considered a place on the margins, but from the point of view of birds and insects it is a vital stopping off point in their annual migration. and due to its proximity to the French coast, it has also become a regular destination point for desperate human migrants.

 Geologically, the promontory of Dungeness is made up of successive tidal depositions of flint shingle thrown up by the sea and has existed for only a few thousand years.
 (Long, A.J. et al. 2004; Eddison, 2002).
 The shoreline is constantly on the move, continually growing out eastwards as the force of sea currents erode its southern edge.
 The shingle banks in their massive accumulation resist the force of the waves but at the same time are continuously falling away at their edges and sliding back into the ocean.
 Each pebble is shaped by its interaction with another, a vast shoal of mutually defining singularities which make up a moving body.
 The violent shifting of the geophysical balance between land and sea which forms the coastal topography has been recorded in successive maps of the area showing both these changing contours and accompanying patterns of habitation and ownership of the land.
-To physically walk across this terrain is to engage haptically with the forceful resistance of the shingle, to work at gripping the rolling uneven surface, pitching one’s weight against the continual grind of pebble against pebble.
+To physically walk across this terrain is to engage haptically with the resistance of the shingle, to work at gripping the rolling uneven surface, pitching one’s weight against the continual grind of pebble against pebble.